BabylonJS/Babylon.js/packages/dev/materials/readme.md

 To get a detailed tutorial, please read the [documentation](https://doc.babylonjs.com/divingDeeper/developWithBjs/matForMatLibrary)

-For every material, you can find a detailled documentation [here](https://doc.babylonjs.com/extensions) under **materials library** tag.
+For every material, you can find a detailed documentation [here](https://doc.babylonjs.com/extensions) under **materials library** tag.

 ## Using a material from the library